 - cooking oil spray of choice

-- fresh basil or garlic chives, chopped (for garnish, optional)
+- fresh basil or chives, chopped (for garnish, optional)

-- Brown the chicken sausage, shallot, and garlic in the olive oil in a skillet on the stovetop over medium heat.
+- Cook the chicken sausage, shallot, and garlic in the olive oil in a skillet on the stovetop over medium heat.
+Crumble the sausage with aa spatula as it browns.
 It will take approximately 10 minutes.

-- Whisk together the eggs, pesto, milk, cheese, salt, pepper, and sun-dried tomatoes.
+- In a medium-sized bowl, whisk together the eggs, pesto, milk, cheese, salt, pepper, and sun-dried tomatoes.
 Stir in the sausage mixture.

-- Mist four 5" mini pie tins with the cooking oil spray.
+- Mist four 5-inch (12.7 cm) mini pie tins with the cooking oil spray.
 Divide the egg mixture evenly between the tins.